 - Data transfer rate of Asynchronous Transmission is slower than that of Synchronous Transmission.

-- Asynchronous Transmission is simple and economic whereas, Synchronous Transmission is complex and expensive.
+- Asynchronous Transmission is simple and economical, whereas Synchronous Transmission is complicated and expensive.

 - Synchronous Transmission is efficient and has lower overhead as compared to the Asynchronous Transmission.

 Both Synchronous and Asynchronous Transmission have their advantages and disadvantages.
-Asynchronous is simple, economical and used for transmitting a small amount of data whereas, Synchronous Transmission is used for transferring the bulk of data as it is efficient and has less overhead.
+Asynchronous is simple, economical and used for transmitting a small amount of data.
+Conversely, Synchronous Transmission is used for transferring the bulk of data as it is efficient and has less overhead.
 Hence, we conclude that both Synchronous and Asynchronous Transmission are necessary for data transmission.